-Paragraph Writing Strategies
+The Paragraph Writing Strategy

-The Paragraph Writing Strategy materials include Fundamentals in Paragraph Writing, The Paragraph Writing Strategy (each including Instructor and Student Lessons manuals) and the Star Writer Fundamentals and Proficiency in Paragraph Writing software.
+The Paragraph Writing Strategy materials include The Paragraph Writing Strategy (Instructor and Student Lessons manuals) and the Star Writer Fundamentals and Proficiency in Paragraph Writing software.

-Fundamentals in Paragraph Writing, can be used as early as elementary grades.
-Students learn to write the basic parts of a paragraph as well as properly use verb tense, point of view, and transitions.
-Students can learn similar skills with The Paragraph Writing Strategy as well as learn to write different types of paragraphs such as Instructive, Descriptive, Persuasive, and Narrative Paragraphs.
+The Paragraph Writing Strategy focuses on teaching students to write the basic parts of a paragraph as well as to properly use verb tense, point of view, and transitions.
+Students will learn to write different types of paragraphs such as Instructive, Descriptive, Persuasive, and Narrative Paragraphs.

 The digital Fundamentals and Proficiency in Paragraph Writing Star Writer Programs use a space odyssey plot to teach individual students skills associated with writing paragraphs.
 Students see examples, hear authors think aloud as they plan and write, and then practice planning and writing paragraphs.
 The program requires teacher scoring at the end of some lessons but is otherwise self-paced and self-scoring.
 As the result of all these programs, students learn to plan paragraphs and to write a variety of Topic, Detail and Clincher Sentences, as well as a variety of types of paragraphs (Instructive, Narrative, Descriptive, and Persuasive).
+Note: Uses FLASH, which is no longer supported